sbatson5/firestore-jest-mock/README.md

 #### I wrote a where clause, but all the records were returned!

-The `where` clause in the mocked firestore will not actually query the data at all.
+The `where` clause in the mocked firestore will not actually filter the data at all.
 We are not recreating firestore in this mock, just exposing an API that allows us to write assertions.
 It is also not the job of the developer (you) to test that firestore filtered the data appropriately.
 Your application doesn't double-check firestore's response -- it trusts that it's always correct!